attilaeckert/SimpleWorkShopSoftware/README.md

 ## Basic usage

 ### 1. First start
-- A popup window shows up with a warning message stating that the configuration file doesn't exist yet, you need to create it.
+- A popup window shows up with a warning message stating that the configuration file doesn't exist yet, so it creates a default one, you just need to modify it.
 - After confirmation, another window asks you to choose the path where the database will be saved.
 - After that, you can choose a path where the program will save the generated PDF of work orders.
 - Then the application starts in the main menu, showing two tables, and the table related to car-work order information on the right side.